NTTrung9204/text-missing-word-prediction/README.md

 # The project uses PyTorch to train a model for filling in the blanks in a sentence to complete it.
-- input: "After long day at work <mask> decided to relax by taking walk in park and enjoying fresh air"
+- input: "After long day at work <___> decided to relax by taking walk in park and enjoying fresh air"
 - output: After long day at work he decided to relax by taking walk in park and enjoying fresh air

 ## Model structure.